jnizniowski/OMDL/README.md

 ## How to design sequence steps

-The easiest method of creating steps for OMDL is to manually go through the website and record all selectors for clicks and forms and/or URLs for visits.
+The easiest method of creating steps for OMDL is to manually go through the website and record all selectors for clicks and forms and URLs for visits.

 To save XPath or CSS selector, you need to use developer tools in your web browser.
-1. Right click on the element you want to click or fill, choose "Inspect".
+1. Right-click on the element you want to click or fill, choose "Inspect".
 2. You'll see your element's HTML definition highlighted.
 Right click on its code ⇾ Copy ⇾ CSS selector / XPath.

 Usually that's enough.
 But sometimes crafting valid steps may be challenging, especially for clicks and forms.
 These tips might help:

 - As mentioned before, use `debug_mode` and review its warnings and errors.
 - Define longer delays to wait for elements to load/appear.
-- You may need to scroll the page before clicking the element on the bottom part of the page (e.g. due to lazy loading).
+- You may need to scroll the page before clicking the element on the bottom part of the page (e.g., due to lazy loading).
 - If a checkbox can't be toggled with "form" step, try clicking it instead.
 Or its label.
 - If submitting a form doesn't work, try another value of "submit_method".
 - Hide overlaying elements (like banners) with `css_elements_to_hide` setting.